solecnugit/AOBO/README.md

-# Ocolos: Online COde Layout OptimizationS
+# AOBO: An Online Binary Optimizer on AArch64
 [Ocolos](https://github.com/upenn-acg/ocolos-public) is the first _online_ code layout optimization system on the Intel64 platform for unmodified applications.
-My contribution is to support OCOLOS on the AArch64 platform.
-In order to specify the target platform for OCOLOS, -DIntel64 or -DAArch64 can be added into Makefile's CXXFLAGS.
+Building upon the OCOLOS framework, we develop the AOBO by redesigning crucial modules to support AArch64 instruction set architecture.
 ## Prerequisites
 Please refer instructions from links or directly run commands listed below to install prerequisites:
 - Linux Perf:`sudo apt-get install linux-tools-common linux-tools-generic`